devsh0/JsInterpreter/README.md

 mvn exec:java
 ```

-This should run the application and print "buzz" somewhere in stdout.
+This should run the application and output "buzz" in stdout.
 If you encounter a `ClassNotFoundExecption` pointing
 to `Main`, you probably need this instead:

 ```shell